perpetual-education-personal/order-of-importance/README.md

 Pick a genre, industry: research, mood, style-tile, code,

 This is not creative.
 This is about emulating something.
-You are essentially copying something that already exists - but with a high level of precision.
+You are essentially copying something that already exists but with a high level of precision.

 This one is all about the details.

 You can get the first 80% done pretty OK by now.
 But the _last 20%_ is the hardest.
-It's those details that really make something look "pro" or _official_ or whatever that is.
+It's those details that really make something look _pro_ or _official_ or whatever that is.

-This will involve a lot of fine-tuning - and if you take it seriously: The goal is to make something look super serious pro.
-As if anyone who would look at it - wouldn't second guess it.
+This will involve a lot of fine-tuning, and if you take it seriously the goal is to make something look super serious pro.
+As if anyone who would look at it  wouldn't second guess it.
 It's either A+ or it's _not_.

 - [ ] Done [link to proof](https://peprojects.dev)

-And - if you were on top of it, then - you'd have some extra time to make a second version, or - even make an example where you could toggle between themes.
+And if you were on top of it, then you'd have some extra time to make a second version, or even make an example where you could toggle between themes.
 Examples:

 - [alpha-1](https://peprojects.dev/alpha-1/dmccall/ultra-responsive-styled-2x/) Major league sports / Makeup,
 - [alpha-2](https://peprojects.dev/alpha-2/bdlowery/layout-paradise-v3/) Vacation family/couples,
 - [alpha-3](https://peprojects.dev/alpha-3/tara/projects/tareuhhhhhh-gaming/) Horror gaming

 This is a **great** portfolio exercise.
 This is how brochure websites are designed and created.
-So, - this seems like a thing that most people should _want_ to practice.
+So, this seems like a thing that most people should _want_ to practice.

-If you really don't like doing the visual design parts, then - this is a perfect project for you to do - _many times_.
+If you really don't like doing the visual design parts, then this is a perfect project for you to do _many times_.

 - [ ] Done [link to proof](https://peprojects.dev) round two

 - [ ] Done [link to proof](https://peprojects.dev) round three

-(you can do this type of thing - any time during the course / and it's a great way to build confidence)
+(you can do this type of thing any time during the course and it's a great way to build confidence)

 ---